Murder of Yoshie Sato

 On 3 January 2006, 56-year-old Yoshie Sato was murdered by 21-year-old William Oliver Reese in Yokosuka, Japan.
 Reese was a United States Navy sailor stationed on the USS Kitty Hawk (CV-63) at the time and confessed to the crime.
 Reese is currently serving life in prison in Japan.
 The killing led to public calls for a revision of the U.S.–Japan Status of Forces Agreement, which had previously occurred following other incidents of killing and rape by U.S. military personnel.

 Background

 Yoshie Sato (佐藤好恵; née Sanada, 真田) was born in Yokosuka on 28 February 1949, as the eldest of three children.
 Following her second divorce and the death of her parents, she entered a common-law relationship and bought an apartment together with her fiancé.
 She had three children and six grandchildren.
 Sato was employed as a bus cleaner and despite the three-day holiday season for Japanese New Year, Sato had been on her way to work at the time of her death.

 William Oliver Reese was born in Pittsgrove, New Jersey, United States, to an African-American family.
-He held the rank of seaman and had been stationed in Japan since 2004 on his first assigment.
+He held the rank of seaman and had been stationed in Japan since 2004 on his first assignment.